chtouroc/TP2_Mapreduce/README.md

 # TP2_Mapreduce
-This repository contains our work (Cyrine CHTOUROU, Mariem Mezghanni and Yasmine Cheikh) done during our PLP Practical Sessions
+This repository contains our work (Cyrine CHTOUROU, Mariem MEZGHANNI and Yasmine CHEIKH) done during our PLP Practical Sessions using hadoop MapReduce.